-Along with monitoring social media trends and topics, keyword research is an excellent resource to help you interact with your audience.
+Along with monitoring social media trends and topics, is an excellent resource to help you interact with your audience.
 Find keyword suggestions through Explorer in Conductor—the largest and most comprehensive keyword index in the industry—to get detailed insights into what people are talking about and how they are talking about them.
 Keep in mind that social media and search behavior can involve different terms and keywords, making it important to research both.
 That way, you can identify which terms and phrases your target audience prefers and ensure you use the right language to connect with them.

 4. Align your KPIs

 As with all marketing strategies, a successful RTM campaign relies on detailed data to help you see if what you are doing is working.
 Without meaningful KPIs, you will have difficulty determining which aspects of your efforts are worth continuing and which need to be reconsidered.